guguji666666/Active-Directoy-Lab/Manage SSL and TLS protocol/readme.md

 ```

-## Check all SSL and TLS enabled on your machine
+## Check all SSL and TLS protocol enabled on your machine
 ```powershell
 Function Get-RegValue {
     [CmdletBinding()]